 Our school has an outward looking research and development perspective.
 We endeavour to proactively identify and develop innovative solutions to real-world engineering problems, particularly those relevant to Australian industry and the community.

-Centre for Communications Engineering Research
+Centre for Communications and Electronics Research

-The Centre for Communications Engineering Research (CCER) is a dynamic and engaged Level II Research Centre located within the School of Engineering.
+The Centre for Communications and Electronics Research (CCER) is a dynamic and engaged Level II Research Centre located within the School of Engineering.
 Since its inception as the Communications Research Group in the 90s and later evolving into a Level II Research Centre, CCER has consolidated its research profile and its research staff have focused their efforts towards developing a productive environment for the pursuit of research excellence in the fields of communication systems and networks, sensing and monitoring technologies and smart energy systems.
 The purpose of the Centre is to develop research solutions and capabilities for the benefit of local communities and beyond, with a strong focus on industry engagement.

 The Centre has a solid track record of research activity through externally funded projects, successful research training resulting in many higher degrees by research graduates, and a large volume of quality publications and patents.
 CCER has particular interest in such applied research areas as quality of service in wireless communications, wireless sensor networking, environmental monitoring, smart energy systems, sensors and devices, frequency selective surfaces, broadband networking, visual communications, optical fibre instrumentation and sensing, biomedical technology, and structural health monitoring.
 CCER has a growing reputation for industry collaboration as it recognises the need to further develop opportunities for industry collaboration and to leverage these to be more competitive in securing research funds from both industry and government sources.
 CCER also includes the Smart Energy Systems Research Group.